alleyinteractive/fm-gutenberg/README.md

 In order to save data back to post or term meta, you need to register the meta first.
 See the examples in `index.php` using the meta registration helper on how to do this.

+## Reusable Components

+A collection of reusable components is located in `./components`.
+These components can be included in a variety of contexts, such as the `PluginSidebar` or in blocks.
+There is a Babel alias for these set up at `components`.

 ## Services

 Complex JavaScript logic should be broken out into separate functions, one function per file, in the `services` directory, grouped into subfolders by type.
 See `services/media/getImageThumbnail.js` for an example of this.
 All services functions should have associated tests.
 Services functions can be imported using the alias `services/` to prevent the need for relative pathing.